All Episodes

 They don't believe that Iran had the wherewithal to build nuclear weapons in the immediate future and would push the administration to open negotiations with Tehran on the issue.

-It's not a crisis, guard said in a phone interview.
+It's not a crisis, Guard said in a phone interview.

 To call the Iranian situation a crisis connotes you have to do something right now, like bomb them.

-This administration is clearly so beholden to Israel, it raises the concern that we might go along with a military strike, Guard said.
+It raises the concern that we might go along with a military strike, Guard said.

-This why I said the voices of defeat and pessimism are all over the Place and they are they are being amplified and you know you can you can chalk this up to a whole bunch of things, but you cannot take out of the equation that one of the primary motivating factors for those on the left is just pure Bush hatred.
+And you can chalk this up to a whole bunch of things, but you cannot take out of the equation that one of the primary motivating factors for those on the left is just pure Bush hatred.

-I gotta say quick break.
+I got to take a quick break.

 We'll get to your phone calls after this.